Mike Tyson Questions Why He Agreed to Fight Jake Paul

 Related: Jake Paul vs Mike Tyson Fight Scores Win With 108M Viewers Worldwide

-Despite critics on social media, who speculated that the Nov.
-15 boxing match was rigged, Tyson said otherwise.
+Despite claims on social media that the Nov.
+15 match was rigged, Tyson said otherwise and noted that Paul landed several painful blows.

-Asked if he stepped into the ring for a big payday, Tyson said that wasn’t the reason he agreed to the fight.
+Asked if he stepped into the ring for a big payday, Tyson insisted that wasn’t the reason he agreed to the fight.

 “That payday is not going to change my lifestyle at all,” he stated.
 “I’m very fortunate, thank God.”